History of the Big 12 Conference: "Predatory" conferences

 Missouri showed interest in Big Ten membership after Penn State joined.

-Around 1993, the Big Ten explored adding Kansas, Missouri and Rutgers, or other potential schools, to create a 14-team league with two divisions.
+Around 1993, the Big Ten explored adding Kansas, Missouri and Rutgers (which eventually was invited into the Big Ten in November 2012, joining officially on July 1, 2014), or other potential schools, to create a 14-team league with two divisions.

 In the early 1990s, Texas had discussions with the Pac-10, a conference with similar academic views.
 An affiliation with the Pac-10 appealed to UT leaders.
 Former UT president Robert Berdahl told Mark Wagrin of the San Antonio Express-News: “Texas wanted desperately the academic patina that the Pac 10 yielded...
 To be associated with UCLA, Stanford and Cal in academics was very desirable.”
 The Pac-10 wanted to add UT and the University of Colorado.
 For some reason, an offer didn't come until after the formation of the Big 12.

 Some reports state that Stanford refused to vote to admit UT in an effort to protect the Cardinal's conference dominance in non-revenue sports.
 (The Pac-10 required unanimous votes for expansion.)

 (At the end of 1994, UT's athletic director DeLoss Dodds, as he was turning down the Pac-10, stated that the Pac-10 leadership informed UT they would have a standing invitation for the Longhorns.
 What is unclear is when the Pac-10 made that offer, although Dodds did use the word "always" in describing the offer.)